Emissions and Energy Use

 Transport and travel

-An initial estimate of our transport and travel emissions, based on emissions of comparable colleges, lies at 1,157 tCO2e.
-While there is a lot of uncertainty associated to this figure, the scale of these emissions is important to note as they are higher than all other currently calculated and estimated emissions combined.
+An initial estimate of our transport and travel emissions, based on emissions of comparable colleges, lies at 1,171 tCO2e including student travel from and to College to their home destination which the University also accounts for.
+While there is a lot of uncertainty associated with this figure, the scale of these emissions is important to note as they are higher than all other currently calculated and estimated emissions combined.